microsoft/AzureStackHCI-Network-Switch-Validation/README.md

 ## How to use the tool

 - Prepare a host which has at least two NICs which connect to switch device under test (DUT)
-- Download from [Release page](https://github.com/microsoft/AzureStackHCI-Network-Switch-Validation/releases) and store them in a folder on the host
+- Download `SwitchValidationTool.zip` from [Release page](https://github.com/microsoft/AzureStackHCI-Network-Switch-Validation/releases) and store them in a folder on the host
-- If necessary, edit the ini file to represent your environment
 - The tool will scan all active interfaces on the host but only generate report of `LLDP` enabled interface.
 - Review the sample report.
 (Result report will be PDF/JSON/YAML, and check sample reports under `sampleResult` folder.)